 Running When You Don’t Have Back Problems

-If you run regularly, you might worry about your back health.
+If you run regularly, you might worry how this impacts your long term back health.
 The good news is that running can actually be good for your back!

-In a study published in Scientific Reports, Australian researchers conducted a study in which they monitored a group of 79 women and men.
+In a study published in Scientific Reports, Australian researchers conducted a monitored a group of 79 women and men.

 Two-thirds of the participants had been running for at least five years.
 The other people in the group didn’t exercise regularly.

-By tracking their activity levels with accelerometers and making use of MRI scans, the researchers measured the participants’ spinal discs and found that the runners’ spinal discs were bigger and had more fluid in them.
+By tracking their activity levels with accelerometers and using MRI scans, the researchers measured the participants’ spinal discs correlated to activity levels and found that the runners’ spinal discs were healthier and had more fluid in them.

 Why Do You Get Back Pain When Running?